 To set up a payment plan, log in to your online IRS account or call the agency’s payments department.
 You’ll need to propose a timeframe and payment frequency and then await approval from the IRS.
 Keep in mind that long-term installment agreements require setup fees, and you’ll likely continue to accrue interest and penalties until you’ve paid your IRS tax balance in full.

 Whether you owe a little or a lot, learning that you have an IRS tax balance can have a substantial impact on your bank account.
 Since putting off your payments can lead to much more serious issues and bigger penalties, get the resources you need to tackle tax matters now.
-Get a free tax debt relief consultation with Solvable, and start getting your finances back on track.
+Get a free tax relief consultation with Solvable, and start getting your finances back on track.